rxi/lovebird/README.md

 The rate in seconds which the output buffer is refreshed on lovebird's page.
 This is `0.5` by default.

+### lovebird.allowhtml
+Whether prints should allow HTML.
+If this is true then any HTML which is printed will be rendered as HTML; if it false then all HTML is rendered as text.
+This is `true` by default.

 ### lovebird.page
 The HTML page template which is used when lovebird is accessed by the browser.
 The default is too long to list here, see [lovebird.lua](lovebird.lua).